Kotlin/kotlinx.coroutines/kotlinx-coroutines-test/README.md

 ```

 `runBlockingTest` will auto-progress virtual time until all coroutines are completed before returning.
 If any coroutines
-are not able to complete, an [UncompletedCoroutinesError] will be thrown.
+are not able to complete, an `AssertionError` will be thrown.

 *Note:* The default eager behavior of [runBlockingTest] will ignore [CoroutineStart] parameters.